Maniac Mansion: Production and SCUMM

 The Maniac Mansion team wanted to retain the structure of a text-based adventure game, but without the standard command-line interface.
 Gilbert and Winnick were frustrated by the genre's text parsers and frequent game over screens.
 While in college, Gilbert had enjoyed Colossal Cave Adventure and the games of Infocom, but he disliked their lack of visuals.
 He found the inclusion of graphics in Sierra On-Line games, such as King's Quest, to be a step in the right direction, but these games still require the player to type, and to guess which commands must be input.
 In response, Gilbert programmed a point-and-click graphical user interface that displays every possible command.
 Fox had made a similar attempt to streamline Lucasfilm's earlier Labyrinth: The Computer Game and he conceived the entirety of Maniac Mansions interface, according to Gilbert.
 Forty input commands were planned at first, but the number was gradually reduced to 12.
 Gilbert finished the Maniac Mansion engine—which he later named "Script Creation Utility for Maniac Mansion" (SCUMM)—after roughly one year of work.
 Although the game was designed for the Commodore 64, the SCUMM engine allowed it to be ported easily to other platforms.

 After 18 to 24 months of development, Maniac Mansion debuted at the 1987 Consumer Electronics Show in Chicago.
 The game was released for the Commodore 64 and Apple II in October 1987.
 While previous Lucasfilm Games products had been published by outside companies, Maniac Mansion was self-published.
 This became a trend at Lucasfilm.
 The company hired Ken Macklin, an acquaintance of Winnick's, to design the game's packaging artwork.
 Gilbert and Winnick collaborated with the marketing department to design the back cover.
 The two also created an insert that includes hints, a backstory, and jokes.
 An MS-DOS port was released in early 1988, developed in part by Lucasfilm employees Aric Wilmunder and Brad Taylor.
 Ports for the Amiga, Atari ST and Nintendo Entertainment System (NES) followed, with the Amiga and Atari ST ports in 1989 and the NES port in 1990.
 The 16-bit versions of Maniac Mansion featured a copy protection system requiring the user to enter graphical symbols out of a code book included with the game.
 This was not present in the Commodore 64 and Apple versions due to lack of disk space, so those instead used an on-disk copy protection.

 Nintendo Entertainment System version

-Douglas Crockford managed and Tim Schafer playtested the NES version.
+The project to convert the game to the NES console included Douglas Crockford, who managed the project, and Tim Schafer, who conducted playtesting.